 - GOP leaders decided against trying to use the must-do spending bill to “defund” Planned Parenthood and dropped a House provision to “zero out” Title X family planning funds.

 Canada’s Indian-origin defence minister urged to resign for inflating military record

-- On Monday Canada’s opposition called for Indian-origin defence minister Harjit Sajjan to resign or be sacked for overstating his military record in Afghanistan during a speech in India.
+- On Monday the Canada’s opposition called for Indian-origin defense minister Harjit Sajjan to resign or be sacked for overstating his military record in Afghanistan during a speech in India.

 - The 2006 offensive delivered a blow to theTaliban, loosening its grip on Kandahar province, but at a cost, a dozen Canadian and 14 British soldiers died.

-- Sajjan apologised frequently in the House of Commons for the “stolen valor” incident falsely claiming war experiences or military honours not earned, while Prime MinisterJustin Trudeau stood by his minister.
+- Sajjan apologized frequently in the House of Commons for the “stolen valor” incident falsely claiming war experiences or military honors not earned, while Prime MinisterJustin Trudeau stood by his minister.

 - Harjat Sajjan Born – September 6, 1970